arukemre/Text-generated-from-alice.txt/README.md

 We can do this.
 We should find all unique words from passed preprocessing steps then we should create a dictionary for encoding unique words.
 After all of these steps, we have a text that consists of labeled words.After the process of labeling. we created representative tensors that include all labeled words in tex.
 This process is a little complex for the beginner stage.
-For more detail please look at the codes...
+For more details please look at the codes...
 ```